Fardin-Data/Score-Prediction-through-Study-Hours/README.md

 This project is part of my internship at "The Sparks Foundation," a renowned organization committed to promoting skill development, innovation, and research in the field of technology and data science.
 As an intern with The Sparks Foundation, I have undertaken a task that aligns with the organization's mission to foster learning and exploration.

 ## Objective
-This project focuses on predicting a student's exam score using a linear regression model.
-The primary input variable is the number of hours they dedicate to studying.
+Aims to predict a student's anticipated exam score by utilizing a linear regression model, with the input variable being the number of hours they have dedicated to studying.

 ## Table of Contents
 - [Data Source](#data-source)